 You deserve justice for your injuries.
 Contact The Kryder Law Group, LLC Accident and Injury Lawyers today and let us help secure compensation on your behalf for your medical malpractice damages.
 Our experienced legal team will fight tirelessly to make sure those responsible are held accountable.
 We provide free initial consultations to discuss the details of your case in confidence.

 Our law firm has handled numerous medical malpractice cases and knows what is needed to build successful cases.
 Some of our most successful settlements include:

 Call today for a free consultation to discuss how much your case might be worth.

 In Illinois, medical malpractice lawsuits have a relatively short statute of limitations.
 Per 735 ILCS §5/13-212(a), you generally have two years to file your lawsuit.
 Your statutory deadline will largely depend on:

 You should consider reaching out to our team of Chicago medical malpractice lawyers as soon as possible.
 Even if you only suspect that you suffered medical malpractice, by contacting our team promptly, you give your lawyer time to build your case.
 Also, failure to act within the state’s deadline could invalidate your right to financial compensation.

 According to Johns Hopkins Medicine, medical negligence is the third-leading cause of death in the United States.
 If you or a loved one suffered from medical malpractice, you want our legal team on your side fighting for you.
-We can help you prove the four elements of negligence in your case, as described by Clinical Orthopaedics and Related Research.

 Medical providers have an obligation to provide patients with their field’s accepted standard of care.
 This involves the medical provider reviewing a patients’ medical records, conducting necessary exams, and calling in specialists, if necessary.